Self-testing multipartite entangled states through projections onto two systems: Complete self-test of all the symmetric Dicke state

 \section{Complete self-test of all the symmetric Dicke state}

 Here we show that the above self-test of the $N$-partite W state can be used to construct a self-test of all the Dicke states.
-Let us recall that the latter are pure symmetric states from $(\mathbbm{C}^{2})^{\otimes N}$ that can be written in the following way
+Let us recall that Dicke states can be written in the following way

 where the sum is over all permutation of an $N$-element set and $m=0,\ldots,N$ (there is $N+1$ such states).
 Let us notice that a Dicke state with $m\leq \lfloor N/2\rfloor$ is unitarily equivalent to a Dicke state with $m\geq \lceil N/2\rceil$, i.e., $\ket{D_{N}^m}=\sigma_z^{\otimes N}\ket{D_{N}^{N-m}}$ for $m=0,\ldots,\lfloor N/2\rfloor$.
 For this reason below we consider the Dicke states with $m\geq \lfloor N/2\rfloor$.